The early success of the Hudson resulted in the development of a more advanced design for the

 with two 1000 lb. bombs externally).
 The PV-2 served primarily

-in the Pacific theater, and was well-used until the end of the
+in the Pacific theater, and was used until the end of World War II.

 Span 65' 6"